Zombo.com

 Zombo.com is a single-serving site created in 1999.
-It was originally a faculty and student joke from the George Washington University Center for Professional Development.
 The site parodies Flash introductory web pages that play while the rest of a site's content loads.
 Zombo took the concept to a humorous extreme, consisting of one long introductory page that leads to an invitation to sign up for a newsletter.

-The site was initially a Flash animation, but as of 5 January 2021, the website now uses HTML5 instead due to Adobe Flash Player being discontinued.
+The site was initially a Flash animation, but as of 5 January 2021, it switched to HTML5 due to the discontinuation of Adobe Flash Player.

 Content

-Zombo.com consists of a "blank" page, a colorful title, and an animation of seven colorful pulsating discs, making them appear as though they are rotating.
-The website also contains an audio clip, in which a man welcomes the visitor to "Zombocom".
+Zombo.com consists of a "blank" page, a colorful title, and a throbber animation of seven colorful pulsating round, circular discs, making them appear as if they are rotating quickly.
+The website also contains an audio clip of a man welcoming the visitor to "Zombocom", with the promise of a place where "everything is possible".